 All of the members in disagreement with the submission agreed that the need for both and audible and a visual alarm was being too prescriptive for what is essentially a design issue.
 Even with both alarms, there is always the possibility of neglecting them.
+One member noted that the NEC does not prescribe any alarm requirement (see NEC Article 250.36).
 There was a comment that the requirement for some form of notification for operators was important but that the code should not impose prescriptively how to achieve the notification.
 In some situations, a visual alarm may be more than adequate (indicator light on panels in an operator room that is always occupied or in a high noise area) while in other situations an audible alarm may be the method most suitable for the application.
 One member suggested adding a definition for "Ground detection device" that basically reinforced the audible or visual or both requirement.
 He also suggested an Appendix B note suggesting that the choice for audible or visual indication should be based on the level of operations and maintenance and the remoteness of the site.